-- 56. The counsel with the highest individual total oral scores in the oral hearings of the general round of the Moot Court Competition shall be adjudged the Best Mooter and shall be awarded with a certificate. - 57.
+- 57. The Prosecutor or the Defendant with the best total average oral scores in the FINAL ROUND will be declared as the winning team. - 58.
+The counsel with the highest individual total oral scores in the oral hearings of the general round of the Moot Court Competition shall be adjudged the Best Mooter and shall be awarded with a certificate. - 59.
+The Prosecutor memorial with the highest average score out of 100 points should be adjudged the Best Memorial for Prosecutor; the Defendant memorial with the highest average score out of 100 points shall be adjudged the Best Memorial for Defendant (pursuant to Rule 54).
+The teams submitted such memorials shall be respectively awarded a certificate. - 60.
 The Organizing Committee may in its discretion decide to award alternative prizes in lieu of the prizes described above.